In today's era of digital and cashless transactions, credit cards became a way of life. The big question is - should we have multiple credit cards?

 Pay debts with balance transfers

 A balance transfer is an act of moving debts from one credit card to another.
 By doing this, you can take advantage of lower interest rates to pay off your debts.
 As compared to personal loans, balance transfers have a shorter period thus help you to pay off debts at a quicker rate.

 Unsure where to start?
 No worries, we compiled a list of banks with the best transfer plans: The Best Balance Transfer Plans in Malaysia.

 Though having more than a card is mostly beneficial, but everything comes with a dark side - especially if we’re not careful!
 Therefore we’d also like to warn you about the potential dangers of owning multiple cards.

-Firstly, although your credit score won’t be hurt, but card issuers might deny your future card applications because you’ve applied for numerous cards already.
-It’s because for some card issuers, it’s an indication that you might face difficulty paying off your monthly payments.
+Firstly, although your credit score won’t be hurt, card issuers might deny your future card applications because you've applied for numerous cards already.
+It’s because, for some card issuers, it’s an indication that you might face difficulty paying off your monthly payments.